bharathrallapalli/tu-challenge/README.md

 # Employee Service

 ## Tech Stack
 - Java 17
 - Springboot
+- PostgreSQL
 - Junit 5
 - Locust (Load Testing)
 - ELK (Elastic+Logstash+Kibana - Logging and Dashboards)

 ## Features
 - Create an employee with
     - Name
     - DOB
     - Address
     - Phone Number
     - SIN
     - Title
+    - Assign an auto generated employee id upon insertion
 - Find all employees
 - Search for an employee based on Age and Title
 I added some more endpoints while testing the solution like delete, deleteAll, findByPaginated.
 I can talk about them in detail in the interview